wkabbani/microservices/README.md

 ## Disclaimer

-The porjects is not meant to be production-ready or production-quality as there are a lot of left out todos, but the project aims to illustrate in a practical way rather theoratical way, a set of common patterns found in simple, practical, real-world microsrevice solutions.
+The porject is not meant to be production-ready or production-quality as there are a lot of left out todos, but the project aims to illustrate in a practical way rather theoratical way, a set of common patterns found in simple, practical, real-world microsrevice solutions.

 ## Overview of the patterns